 PORTUGAL IN TOP FORM CONTINUES TO SEDUCE

-Since emerging from the crisis in 2014, the Portuguese economy has remained strong.
-Even though the country, not escaping the general slowdown, suffered a slowdown at the end of the year.
-GDP growth for 2018 comes in at 2.1 %, slightly below the 2.3 % anticipated by the government but above the eurozone average of 1.8 %.
+Since emerging from the crisis in 2014, the strength of the Portuguese economy has not wavered.
+Even if the country, not escaping the general slowdown, suffered a dip at the end of the year.
+GDP growth for 2018 stands at 2.1 %, slightly below the 2.3 % anticipated by the government but above the eurozone average of 1.8 %.

-The success story in recent years has come from the external engine, boosted by a revival of competitiveness, linked to the economic plans administered under international supervision between 2011 and 2014.
-Foreign investors have also greatly contributed to this growth.
+The success story growth in recent years has been driven by the external engine, boosted by a revival in competitiveness linked to the internationally-administered economic plans implemented between 2011 and 2014.
+Foreign investors have also contributed significantly to this growth.

 Eurozone growth of 1.81TP3Q

-Economic growth in the eurozone as a whole slowed to 1.8% in 2018, down from 2.4% the previous year.
-Confirmed Thursday the European statistics office Eurostat, confirming its first estimate from late January.
+Economic growth in the eurozone as a whole slowed to 1.8% in 2018, compared with 2.4% the previous year.
+Confirmed Eurostat, the European statistics office, on Thursday, confirming its first estimate at the end of January.

-For 2019, the Portuguese government continues to expect growth of 2.2%, while the central bank expects GDP to rise by 1.8%.
-Among the key drivers of the economic recovery.
+For 2019, the Portuguese government continues to forecast growth of 2.2%, while the central bank predicts GDP growth of 1.8%.
+Among the main drivers of economic recovery.
 The hotel industry welcomed a record 12.8 million foreign tourists in 2018.
-They realize a turnover of 3.6 billion euros, according to sector statistics published Thursday by the Ine.
+They generated sales of 3.6 billion euros, according to industry statistics published Thursday by the Ine.